daveygit2050/honeywell-imtcc-poller/README.md

 Hot Water: 48.0
 ```

-You can use the `--poll` option to repeatedly call the Honeywell API.
-It will make the calls every 60 seconds by default, but this can be changed by specifying a different value in seconds (e.g. `--poll 90`).
+The tool will authenticate with the Honeywell API using the login credentials supplied.
+It will make the calls every 60 seconds in order to get location and zone data.

 The Prometheus metrics are made available for scraping on `https://localhost:8000` while the tool is running.